 Business with Outside Entities

-Fee-for-Service Educational Activities (FSEA) may choose to do business with External Users (i.e. entities outside University departments).
+Fee-for-Service Educational Activity (FSEA) may choose to do business with External Users (i.e. entities outside University departments).
 It is important to understand and consider all the issues described below.

 Rates for external users will need to be appropriately costed to account for the full costs of the goods/services.
 The rates may include an application of a surcharge beyond the cost recovery, including overhead fees, and take into account the existing market rate for the same or similar goods or services.
 The surcharge represents an additional fee in excess of the cost of the service.
 For example, unlike breakeven only rates applicable to internal users, external price can be “market-based” with sensitivity to the Business Community.
 The surcharge may be used by the FSEA to fund equipment replacement, cover administrative overhead, federally unallowed costs, and re-investment into FSEA operations.